 *** I haydid – is a Friderichs-ism.
 Bobby – from ‘Slunnin – used to say ‘I haydid!’ in mock displeasure when things went skew-wiff.
 Eg: ‘I haydid when my fridge gets carried out the back door!’ – another divorce . .

-Fresh out of that Hole in Wyoming we landed in Seattle and immediately headed for the hills.
+Fresh out of that lovely Hole in Wyoming we landed in Seattle and immediately headed for the hills.
 Or the sound.
 Puget Sound.
 I’m a bit allergic to cities, so we picked up a little rental car – would you believe a Toyota Tercel, with all-wheel drive and six forward gears . . what?
 I’ve said this before?
 OK, I did enjoy those cars.

 – Me and our second Toyota Tercel on Orcas Island –

 We drove onto a ferry in Anacortes and disembarked on Orcas Island.
 We looked for a place to stay.
 I had something in mind – the thing I usually have in mind: cheap.
-And we found it, right on the other side of the island.
+And we found it, on the far side of the island.
 Ah, this is good value, I thought.
 Aitch was fine with it.
 She liked the laid-back friendly approach they had.
 We were determined to avoid boring same-old places and anyway, she was always a great sport and tolerated me and my frugality.
 Hey, it was a lo-ong honeymoon.
 We had to stre-etch things.
 This was week four of our 1988 honeymoon.
+Halfway.

 – orca-eye views of our luxury resort –